Investigating texture six zero lepton mass matrices: Introduction

-In the quark sector, both Fritzsch like as well as non Fritzsch like texture six zero mass matrices have been completely ruled out \cite{neelu}.
-In leptonic sector, most of the analysis have been carried out in the flavor basis \cite{flavor}, whereas in non flavor basis, when both charged lepton mass matrix $M_{l}$ and neutrino mass matrix $M_{\nu}$ are three zero type, the number of possibilities for texture six zero mass matrices becomes very large.
+In the quark sector, both Fritzsch like as well as non Fritzsch like texture six zero mass matrices have been completely ruled out.\cite{neelu} \ In leptonic sector, most of the analyses have been carried out in the flavor basis.\cite{flavor} \ In non flavor basis, where both charged lepton mass matrix $M_{l}$ and neutrino mass matrix $M_{\nu}$ are three zero type, the number of possibilities for texture six zero mass matrices becomes very large.
 These possibilities have been explored in the literature \cite{nfXing} both for Majorana as well as for Dirac neutrinos, however adequate attention has not been given to the cases for inverted hierarchy and degenerate scenarios.
-Also, it is perhaps desirable to note that Dirac neutrinos have not yet been ruled out by the experiments \cite{dirac}, therefore it becomes important in the case of texture six zero possibilities to carry out a detailed comparison for Dirac like as well as Majorana like neutrinos in the case of normal, inverted and degenerate cases.
-This exercise becomes all the more interesting in view of the refinements of data and advocacy of quark lepton symmetry \cite{qlu}.
+Also, it is desirable to note that Dirac neutrinos have not yet been ruled out by the experiments,\cite{dirac} \ therefore it becomes interesting in the case of texture six zero mass matrices to carry out a detailed comparison for Dirac like as well as Majorana like neutrinos in the case of normal, inverted and degenerate cases.
+This exercise becomes all the more interesting in view of the refinements of data and advocacy of quark lepton symmetry.\cite{qlu}

-The purpose of the present paper is to update the analysis of \cite{nfXing} for all possibilities of texture six zero lepton mass matrices as well as to extend this analysis to the case of inverted and degenerate neutrino masses.
+The purpose of the present paper is to update the analysis of Zhou and Xing \cite{nfXing} for all possibilities of texture six zero lepton mass matrices as well as to extend this analysis to the case of inverted and degenerate neutrino masses.
 To preserve the parallelism between quarks and leptons only those neutrino mass matrices have been considered, which are consistent with the requirement of non zero and distinct neutrino masses.
-Following our analysis in the quark sector \cite{neelu}, the mass matrix for leptons and neutrinos are taken to be hermitian.
+Following our analysis in the quark sector,\cite{neelu} \ the mass matrix for leptons and neutrinos are taken to be hermitian.
 For the sake of completion, we have also investigated the cases corresponding to charged leptons being in the flavor basis.
-It would also be a desirable exercise to calculate several phenomenological quantities, such as effective neutrino mass $\rm \langle m_{ee} \rm \rangle $ related to neutrinoless double beta decay, Jarlskog's rephasing invariant parameter in the leptonic sector $\rm J_{l}$ and the corresponding Dirac like CP violating phase $\rm \delta_{l}$ for the viable cases.
+It would also be a desirable exercise to calculate phenomenological quantities, such as effective neutrino mass $\langle m_{ee} \rangle $ related to neutrinoless double beta decay, Jarlskog's rephasing invariant parameter in the leptonic sector $J_l$ and the corresponding Dirac like CP violating phase $\delta_l$ for the viable cases.